Why do my double glazed windows fail/blow & steam up?

 The simple answer is no. This is a very common misconception, although they can be unsightly they really don't contribute at all to the break down of a double glazed unit.
 The reason for double glazed units failing has been outlined above.
 The purpose of rubber seals, known as gaskets, are to hold the double glazed unit in place, help prevent draughts and excess water from getting into your frames.
 All uPVC window frames tend to be designed with drainage holes and therefore any excess water that may enter the frame due to shrunken gaskets should drain away and not cause any issues.

-Condensation can take many forms when it comes to double glazing.
-As covered in the first answer condensation forms between the glass when the seal joining the two panes of glass breaks down, allowing fresh air and moisture to build up.
-There are lots of people who's double glazing has not blown, but suffer from excessive internal condensation on their windows, creating lots of unwanted mopping up in the mornings.
+There are lots of people whose double glazing has not blown, but suffer from excessive internal condensation on their windows, creating lots of unwanted mopping up in the mornings.
 This is a very common problem in winter time and especially living in the damp climate of the south west.
-It occurs due to a number of reasons, but essentially is a result of heat loss through the glass causing moisture in the air to condense when it comes in contact with the cold surface of the glass.
-The extent of the condensation can vary due to a number of factors such as humidity of a building, ventilation and quality of glazing.
-If you click HERE there is all the information that you need with regards to what causes condensation, what can be done to tackle the problem, why upgrading your glass to more energy efficient glazing can make a big difference and why, with this better performing glass, we can see condensation build up on the outer pane.
+It occurs due to a number of reasons, but essentially is a result of heat loss through the glass causing the temperature of the glass to drop below the Dew Point.
+When this happens moisture in the air condenses when it comes in contact with the cold surface of the glass.
+The extent of the condensation can vary due to a number of factors such as humidity of a building or room, ventilation and quality of glazing.